create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 X3D is:

-- X3D is an open, extensible 3D graphics standard standardized by the [Web3D® Consortium](https://www.web3d.org), designed for real-time interactive 3D content across platforms and the web.
+- X3D is an open, extensible 3D graphics standard standardized by the [Web3D® Consortium](https://www.web3d.org), designed for real-time interactive 3D content across platforms and the web
 - A simple text language for describing 3-D shapes and interactive environments
 - X3D text files use a .x3d, x3dj, x3dv, or .x3db extension
   - .x3d (XML) - save to parse